V6 Mainnet Node Instructions

 1

-EVM Operational wallet
+EVM Operational wallets

 2